SimonGirardSfeir/AdventOfCode2024/README.md

 # Advent Of Code 2024

 Solutions to Advent Of Code in Java with Tests.<br />
-There are unit tests and tests with real sample of data coming directly from Advent Of Code
+There are unit tests and tests with real results from Advent Of Code.
+The datasets are hidden in accordance with the recommendations of the Advent of Code team.

-Days completed: 1-5 <br />
+Days completed: 1-6 <br />

 Build command on Linux/macOS:
 ```